 Students can also receive credit through the College Board’s CLEP program and exams.

-School districts also partner with local colleges and universities – and have for decades – to bring advanced coursework to high school students.
+School districts also partner with local higher education schools and universities – and have for decades – to bring advanced coursework to high school students.

 In some models, the teaching of college classes is at the high school.
 For others, students attend high school part of the day and a local college for the rest of their coursework.